You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

-Potential Complications: Potential complications associated with the LINX Reflux Management System include achalasia (lower part of esophagus does not relax), bleeding, death, device erosion (device passing through the esophageal wall), device explant/re-operation, device failure, device migration (device does not appear to be at implant site), diarrhea, dysphagia (difficulty swallowing), inability to belch or vomit, infection, impaired gastric motility, injury to the esophagus, spleen, or stomach, nausea, odynophagia (painful swallowing), organ damage caused by device migration, pain, peritonitis (inflammation of the peritoneum), pneumothorax (collapsed lung), regurgitation, saliva/mucus build-up, stomach bloating, vomiting, and worsening of preoperative symptoms (including but not limited to dysphagia or heartburn).
+Potential Complications: Potential complications associated with the LINX Reflux Management System include achalasia (lower part of oesophagus does not relax), bleeding, death, device erosion (device passing through the oesophageal wall), device explant/re-operation, device failure, device migration (device does not appear to be at implant site), diarrhea, dysphagia (difficulty swallowing), inability to belch or vomit, infection, impaired gastric motility, injury to the oesophagus, spleen, or stomach, nausea, odynophagia (painful swallowing), organ damage caused by device migration, pain, peritonitis (inflammation of the peritoneum), pneumothorax (collapsed lung), regurgitation, saliva/mucus build-up, stomach bloating, vomiting, and worsening of preoperative symptoms (including but not limited to dysphagia or heartburn).

 Please refer always to the Instructions for Use / Package Insert that come with the device for the most current and complete instructions.